Skip to content

 • a real need to connect product identity with supporting evidence

-In other words, the sector already relies on structured information even before a toy-specific passport rule exists.
+In other words, the sector already relies on structured information, and the confirmed mandate makes that preparation more urgent.

 Which Toy Companies Should Start First